Mr. Rott's Science Room

 • I can explain how common ancestry and biological evolution are supported by multiple lines of evidence

-• I can evaluate how changes in environmental conditions may result in: (1) increases in the number of individuals of some species, (2) the emergence of new species over time, and (3) the extinction of other species
+• I can evaluate how environmental changes can increases in the number of individuals of some species, cause the emergence of new species over time, and lead to the extinction of other species

 Readings: